 - It also improves the sciatic nerves flexibility and good for the hamstring muscles strength.

-- It is one of the best style of practice for the balancing the body.
+- It is one of the best styles of practice for the balancing the body.
 It is very good practice for developing the balance of the body.

 - Posture practiced in this yoga helps send the blood to the heart cleansing the arteries and veins.

-- It has also highly comprehensive effect on the lower back pain.
+- It has also the highly comprehensive effect on the lower back pain.

 - It also improves the metabolism and immune system of the body.

-- Asanas practiced in Bikram Yoga helps to relieve hemorrhoid problems as well as strength the knees, ankles and feet.
+- Asanas practiced in Bikram Yoga helps to relieve hemorrhoid problems as well as strengthening the knees, ankles, and feet.

-- It also helps to strengthen the arms, adbodmen and thighs along with improving the flexibility.
+- It also helps to strengthen the arms, abdomen and thighs along with improving the flexibility.

 - Menstrual disorders, scoliosis, slipped discs and arthritis can be eliminated by the regular practice of Bikram Yoga.

-- The lungs also is get strengthened by the practice of Bikram Yoga while releasing the tension and pain in the neck and shoulders.
+- The lungs get strengthened by the practice of Bikram Yoga while releasing the tension and pain in the neck and shoulders.

 - It also helps to improve the spine and back muscle strength and elasticity while working on the cold and sinus problems.